Kshitiz-Sharma/mars-notebooks/sample-notebooks/source/cygwin.sh.md

 <!-- /MarkdownTOC -->

 # About
+- This is a sample notebook that demonstrates
+    + The layout of a mars notebook
+    + Writing appropriate documentation and usage information
+    + Loading other notebooks via dependencies
-- This notebook defines various utility functions for working with Cygwin
+- It defines various utility functions for working with Cygwin
-- General shell based functions that aren't specific to Cygwin customization are put in a separate notebook
+- General Shell-based functions that aren't specific to Cygwin customization are in a separate notebook **shell.sh.md**.
+- For instructions on running the notebook, see the primary documentation

-# Dependencies
+### Dependencies
 - Load the dependencies for this notebook

 ```shell